Sohmteee/Auscy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.

+## Acknowledgements

+- Thanks to Google for providing the [Google Gemini API](https://ai.google.dev/) used in this project.

 ## Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, please contact [sohmteecodes@gmail.com](mailto:sohmteecodes@gmail.com).

 ---